PierreSenellart/provsql/doc/source/user/casestudy6.rst

 the ``gate_cmp``); the cmp's child link reaches into the ``gate_rv`` from Step 1.

-The eval strip's :sqlfunc:`probability_evaluate` entry exposes the full method catalogue (see :doc:`the chapter on probabilities
+The eval strip's *Marginal probability* entry exposes the full method catalogue (see :doc:`the chapter on probabilities
 <probabilities>`).
 Pick
 ``monte-carlo`` and set ``n = 10000``; the panel returns the